Symplectic configurations: a homological and computer-aided approach: Gromov theory and holomorphicity of symplectic arrangements

 \begin{lemma} (cf. \cite{IvaS}) The map $({\bf pr}_\J)_\ast: T_{(u,J_S,J)}\p \rightarrow T_J \J$ is surjective if and only if $H^1_D(S,N_0)=0$.
 Moreover, with $H^1_D(S,N_0)=0$, a neighborhood of $C:=u(S)$ in $\M_{A,g,J}$ is a smooth manifold with $T_C \M_{A,g,J}= H^0_D(S,N_0)\oplus H^0(S,\N_1)$. \end{lemma}

 For the condition $H^1_D(S,N_0)=0$, we recall the ``automatic transversality" theorem in \cite{HLS}, i.e., if $c_1(N_0)(S)>2g-2$ where $g$ is the genus of $S$, then $H^1_D(S,N_0)=0$.

 We remark that in the special case where all the $J$-holomorphic curves in $\M_{A,g,J}$, $J\in\J$, are smoothly immersed, $N_0$ is simply the normal bundle and the sheave $\N_1$ is trivial.
-Moreover, one has $c_1(N_0)(S)-(2g-2)=c_1(TX)(A)$.
+Moreover, one has the adjunction formula $c_1(N_0)(S)-(2g-2)=c_1(TX)(A)$.
 Thus in this case, under the topological condition $c_1(TX)(A)>0$, each space $\M_{A,g,J}$ is a smooth manifold of dimension

 by the Riemann-Roch Theorem.
 Furthermore, $\M_{A,g}$ is a Banach manifold and the projection $\overline{{\bf pr}}_\J:\M_{A,g}\rightarrow \J$ is a submersion of Banach manifolds.